opensciencegrid/user-school-2019/docs/materials/day1/part4-ex3-submit-osg.md

 Where in the world are my jobs?
 (Part 2)
 ----------------------------------------

-In this version of the geolocating exercise, you will submit jobs to the OSG from `osg-learn.chtc.wisc.edu` and hopefully getting back much more interesting results!
+In this version of the geolocating exercise, you will submit jobs to the OSG from `training.osgconnect.net` and hopefully getting back much more interesting results!
 You will be using the same exact payload as you did in [exercise 4.1](/materials/day1/part4-ex1-submit-refresher).